Case study: Social distancing with flowers in Leamington

 This case study uses the example of placing large flower stickers in the high street to demonstrate the 2 metre social distancing requirement in key areas of public space and around businesses.
 Stephanie Kerr, Executive Director of the BID, spoke with the Institute of Place Management to run through the initiative and its wider place making lessons for high streets reacting to COVID-19.

 The requirement for social distancing requires high streets to reimagine and change their physical spaces, allowing for and encouraging people to respect the measure but to also access the businesses and services that will return in the coming weeks and months.
-Royal Leamington Spa is one such town dealing with this issues.
+Royal Leamington Spa is one such town dealing with these issues.
 Located in Warwickshire, it has a mix of green space, historic buildings, and retail offer centred around its Parade.

 This case study uses the example of placing large flower pavement graphics in the high street to demonstrate the 2 metre social distancing requirement in key public spaces and around businesses.